altaga/CoinPoint/README.md

 CoinPoint is a cash out ramp and Point of Sale Superapp.
 We combine TradFi through Rapyd with Web3 to improve Financial Inclusion in Mexico and LATAM.

-System's Architecture:
+# System's Architecture:

 <img src="https://i.ibb.co/WVfDGZQ/scheme-drawio-1.png">

 - All Ethereum transactions are controlled through [web3.js](https://web3js.readthedocs.io/en/v1.8.0/), [Coinbase Wallet SDK](https://www.coinbase.com/cloud/products/wallet-sdk) and [Coinbase Cloud Node](https://www.coinbase.com/cloud/products/node) on mainnet.

-- Thanks to the Rapyd APIs we can manage users and KYC of our app. (https://www.rapyd.net/)
+- Through Rapyd's APIs we can manage users and KYC of our app. (https://www.rapyd.net/)

 # Point of Sale application: